JakubCerovsky/XRD/blogposts/lab_2.md

 #### Player Object

 We have started preparing the **Player Object**, which represents the initial position of the user simulated in the environment.
 The component used for this is the **NavMesh Agent**, which has the humanoid type and acts as a user in the simulation.
 Its parameters can be configured so the path maintains specific offsets within the environment.

+#### Guidance Line

+We took the time to research and test this shared asset with hopes that it would be exactly what we needed.
+However, we learned that this asset supports only hardcoded paths.
+While that would work nicely for a demonstration of the project idea, it would need to be replaced for a production-scale version of the project.
+What we decided to do was enhance it to work automatically with our NavMesh system.

+We created a new script `GuidanceLineAuto.cs` that:

+- **Automatically calculates paths** using `NavMesh.CalculatePath()` instead of manual checkpoints
+- **Generates smooth curved lines** that route around obstacles using the NavMesh data
+- **Updates paths in real-time** when targets move or users deviate from the expected route
+- **Optimizes performance** by only recalculating when necessary

 #### Destination Objects